 The College of Idaho has printed its fall 2014 issue of ‘Quest’ magazine, which is in mailboxes this week.
 The fall issue has a theme of “Beginnings,” highlighting many of the exciting new initiatives happening at the College this year.

-The College of Idaho has been named one of America’s Best Values in Liberal Arts Colleges by "Kiplinger’s Personal Finance."
-The annual report, released Oct.
-24, features 200 schools that combine outstanding academics and great economic value.
-The C of I was included because of its high four-year graduation rate, low average student debt at graduation, excellent student-to-faculty ratio, on-campus resources and overall value.
+The College of Idaho has been named one of America’s Best College Values by Kiplinger’s Personal Finance magazine.
+The annual report features 300 schools that combine outstanding academics and great economic value.
+The C of I was included because of its high four-year graduation rate, low average student debt, excellent student-to-faculty ratio, on-campus resources and overall value.

 The College of Idaho is featured in the 2014-15 edition of Colleges of Distinction, a college guide book that features schools it considers the nation’s best places to learn, grow and succeed.
 Click here to check out the C of I profile, and be sure to share it with your college-bound family and friends!

 Classes and regular College operations are cancelled today, Nov.
 14, due to current and forecast inclement winter weather conditions.
 Campus food service provider Bon Appetit will be open to serve meals today.